dpaiv0/PokePlay/README.md

 # PokePlay
-Pokémon-like game for iOS, built with SwiftUI and PokeAPI
+Pokémon-like game for iOS, built with SwiftUI.